aws/aws-iot-device-sdk-java-v2/documents/FAQ.md

         * You should have generated/downloaded private and public keys that will be used to verify that communications are coming from you
         * When using samples you only need the private key and it will look like this: `--key abcde12345-private.pem.key`

+### How do I build and use the Android SDK?
+Instructions for building, installing, and use of the Android SDK can be found [here](../documents/ANDROID.md)
 ### I still have more questions about this sdk?

 * [Here](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) are the AWS IoT Core docs for more details about IoT Core